-A development team is now completing the necessary set up work, to enable the launch of the new Observatory2.
-A collaborative ethos is at the heart of this project.
-Two stakeholder events were held in England and Wales in June 2018.
-In this report, we provide summary messages from those events.
+In this report, we provide summary messages from two stakeholder workshops held in England and Wales in June 2018.
 The purpose of the workshops was to narrow the priorities for the new Observatory and help inform an inaugural work plan.
 Improving the use of evidence in the family justice system requires close working and collaboration across all stakeholder groups to set agendas and pilot and test Observatory outputs.

-In the workshops we presented stakeholders with a set of priorities, already established through an earlier comprehensive scoping exercise (2016 -2017).3 The workshops were designed to further unpack these topics and specify priority questions.
+In the workshops we presented stakeholders with a set of priorities, already established through an earlier comprehensive scoping exercise (2016 -2017).
+The workshops were designed to further unpack these topics and specify priority questions.
 For example, "mediation" is a broad topic and might refer to models of mediation, pathways into mediation, or questions of outcomes and effectiveness.
 At the same time, the development team wanted to test out how stakeholder engagement could work most effectively, to inform plans to establish a Stakeholder Advisory Council following the launch of the pilot Observatory in 2019.